Love of the Wild in Tanzania

 Hadzabe Bushmen

-After rising from their shelters of dried branches and grass, the Hadzabe warmed themselves with small fires, integral to their way of life.
-The men are skilled at making arrows and other hunting tools, while the women make beaded jewelry to wear and sell to tourists.
+After rising from their shelters of dried branches and grass, the Hadzabe warmed themselves with small fires.
+The men are skilled at making arrows and other hunting tools.
+Women create beaded jewelry to wear and sell to tourists.
 Through an interpreter, an animated Bushman described how they use various arrow tips to hunt large and small animals.
-They often use popping and clicking sounds in their Hadzane language, which remains a mystery to outsiders.
+They often use popping and clicking sounds in their language, which is a fascinating mystery to outsiders.

 Hadzabe children welcomed us by bumping fists, a post-COVID-19 greeting.
 Like all children, they love seeing pictures of themselves on cell phones.

-After our visit, members of our group reflected on philosophical questions: Is it beneficial or detrimental that our encounters impact other cultures?
+After our visit, members of our group reflected on philosophical questions.
+Is it beneficial or detrimental that our encounters impact other cultures?
 Will the Hadzabe people make it another ten thousand years?
 Is change not inevitable now?
-Doesn’t the encounter also change us?
+Doesn’t the meeting also change us?
 Should we use pictures on social media?
 Pondering these questions, I decided against using images of children, even though they are beautiful.
-Instead, I tried to convey the story with the people’s faces wholly or partially hidden, looking away or in the distance.
+Instead, I tried to convey the story with the people’s faces wholly or partially hidden or at a distance.

 Information about the Hadza comes from The Nature Conservancy, “Stories in Africa The Hadza.”